Father's Day 2018 - "Some Things Never Change!" Guest post by Ralph Cohen (AKA Skip's Dad)

 My Dad was in commercial and industrial real estate in Ohio for many years, before he retired.
-Much of this post is based on his experiences in not only his own business, but growing up in his father's business as well.
+Much of this post is based on his experiences in not only his own business but growing up in his father's business as well.
 This post is like a fine wine - it's getting better with age and what better time to share it again than on Father's Day.

 One of the biggest factors of success, for me, was the rapport with some of my competitors.
 With friendly competition, on many occasions we were of considerable help to each other.